spences10/scottspence.com/posts/2021/08/30/email-form-submission-with-sveltekit/index.md

 That's it, I've gone and added an email submit from to a site that uses the Revue API with SvelteKit endpoints!

-I cann now use this pattern in other projects!
+I can now use this pattern in other projects!

 <!-- Links -->